 *Soil: Well-drained.
 Potting soil amended with pumice or perlite and grit.

 Water: Average.
 Water regularly during the growing period, barely in the winter.

 *There are a lot of potting soil recipes online and many people develop their own with experience and what is readily available.
 Read the ingredients on the bag and always start with a base of a reliable brand name potting soil.
 I always use either Miracle Grow or Schultz Potting soil because I can buy it in large bags.
 They also offer cactus soil in smaller bags with similar ingredients.
 I used 2 parts potting soil with 1 part additional pumice and 1 part chicken grit.
 After reading that cactus and succulent enthusiasts were recommending pumice in place of perlite and grit, I decided to try.
 So, since late in 2018 I purchased a bag of pumice online from General Pumice.
 I have been using a combination of about 50% potting soil and 50% pumice with favorable results.

 When I moved back to the family farm in mid-Missouri in February 2013, I had to give up several hundred plants.
 I did bring most of my succulents and many other plants including this Sedum adolphii.

 All Sedums require well-draining soil.
 Sedum grown in pots can be placed in potting soil that you may want to amend with additional grit (chicken grit) and pumice or perlite.
-Many cactus and succulent growers recommend pumice over perlite but I can’t find it locally so I use perlite.
+Many cactus and succulent growers recommend pumice over perlite but I couldn’t find it locally so I used perlite.

 It was very good to see the Sedum adolphii had a new offset.
 Many times I don’t notice what the plants are doing until I take photos.
 It is easy to get busy doing other things on the farm, the garden, and flower beds and take for granted the potted plants are fine.